Elderspeak: Consequences of elderspeak

-Disadvantages
+Ineffective communication

-The disadvantages with elderspeak are the effect it has on older adults and how they are perceived, both by younger adults and by themselves.
+The disadvantages with elderspeak are its effect on older adults and how they are perceived by younger adults and by themselves.
 Older adults often find elderspeak patronizing and disrespectful.
-Elderspeak is based on stereotypes because of the way younger adults speak to older adults as if they are less competent, older adults find fewer opportunities to communicate effectively and may experience declines in self-esteem, depression, assumption of dependent behaviour consistent with their stereotypes of elderly individuals.
-They can even become less interested in social interaction.
+Because of the way younger adults speak to older adults as if they are less competent, older adults find fewer opportunities to communicate effectively and may experience depression and declines in self-esteem, which can reinforce stereotypes of elderly individuals.
+They can become less interested in social interaction.
 This cycle of communication is often referred to as the "communication predicament of aging".
 Adults receiving elderspeak are often judged by the speaker as being not only less competent, but also as having a worse disposition.
 The same study showed that when using elderspeak, the speaker was judged as having a worse disposition as well.
+Elderspeak can contribute to decreased comprehension and increased confusion.
+Early social scientists first identified elderspeak and estimated that more than 20% of communication in nursing homes is elderspeak.

+Use of elderspeak by caretakers

-Elderspeak can in fact contribute to decreased comprehension, and can increase confusion.
-Early social scientists first identified elderspeak and estimated that 20% of the communication occurring in nursing homes is actually elderspeak (Caporael, 1981).
-Caretakers of nursing home residents must be particularly careful when using elderspeak.
-Although elderspeak has been shown to help older adults with dementia and Alzheimer's in language comprehension, they are not immune to feeling disrespected when it is used.
-Resisting care is an ongoing problem with dementia patients, as well as violent behaviour, and residents of nursing homes are more likely to resist care when their nurse uses elderspeak.
-Care givers may assume that the elder prefers the nurturing of elderspeak but older adults think of it as demeaning.
-Older adults in both institutional settings and those receiving home care services report that as many as 40% of their caregivers use speech they perceive as demeaning, and 75% of the interactions that elderly people have are with the staff of the nursing homes.
+Caretakers of nursing home residents may negatively contribute to the care of patients if elderspeak is frequently used.
+Although elderspeak has been shown to help older adults with dementia and Alzheimer's in language comprehension, they are not immune to feeling disrespected by it.
+Resistance to care and violent behaviour is an ongoing problem with dementia patients, and residents of nursing homes are more likely to resist care when their nurse uses elderspeak.
+Caregivers may assume that the elder prefers the nurturing of elderspeak but older adults find it demeaning.
+Older adults in both institutional settings and those receiving home care services report that as many as 40% of their caregivers use speech they perceive as demeaning, and 75% of interactions that elderly people have are with the staff of the nursing homes.

-Another problem with elderspeak is that licensed practical nurses, registered nurses, and other healthcare team professionals very seldom have training and expertise when it comes to communication with elders, and that elderspeak is often used incorrectly.
-Shorter sentences appear to have a beneficial effect on older adults' communication, factors of elderspeak such as slow speech and exaggerated pitch tend to make older persons feel worse about their own competency, as well as the competency of the speaker; However, younger adults continue to use elderspeak with these characteristics.
-Not only does elderspeak fail to improve communication effectiveness for older adults, the messages inherent in elderspeak may unknowingly reinforce dependency and engender isolation and depression, contributing to the spiral of decline in physical, cognitive, and functional status common for elderly individuals.
+Licensed practical nurses, registered nurses, and other healthcare team professionals very seldom have training and expertise when it comes to communication with elders, and elderspeak is often used incorrectly.
+Shorter sentences appear to have a beneficial effect on older adults' communication, but factors of elderspeak such as slow speech and exaggerated pitch tend to make older persons feel worse about their own competency and the competency of the speaker.
+However, younger adults continue to use elderspeak with these characteristics.
+Elderspeak often fails to improve communication effectiveness for older adults, and the messages inherent in elderspeak may unknowingly reinforce dependency and engender isolation and depression, contributing to the spiral of decline in physical, cognitive, and functional status common in elderly individuals.